-About the Michael Kirst Project
+About the Michael Kirst Biography Project

 Non-fiction writers and historians have long known that history becomes more accessible to a wider audience when it is told through compelling biographies of key figures.

 While recognized in influential academic and policy circles, Mike is generally unknown to those most actively engaged in American education in the trenches of the nation’s classrooms and local boardrooms, including teachers, principals, and school district leaders.
-And, while some in the academic and policy circles might know about Mike, few if any are fully aware of his 50-plus-year trajectory and evolution, including serving as a trusted confidant for Governor Jerry Brown; two stints as California’s State Board of Education president, 30 years apart, in a state educating one out every nine American students as well as path-breaking policy work internationally and nationally, in several states across the county.
+And, while some in the academic and policy circles might know about Mike, few if any are fully aware of his 50-plus-year trajectory and evolution, including serving as a trusted confidant for Governor Jerry Brown; two stints as California’s State Board of Education president, 30 years apart, in a state educating one out every eight American students as well as path-breaking policy work internationally and nationally, in several states across the county.

 As American director and writer, Orson Welles pointed out, “There's no biography so interesting as the one in which the biographer is present”—hence the choice of “conversations” with well-chosen individuals who can make Mike’s life and influence come alive.

 I suggest starting with the first installment.
 It includes recorded insights about Mike from an interview I had with Jerry Brown during his last Friday day in office on January 4, 2019.
-Let's dive in!